 - Movement that damps out within 1–2 seconds

-- No visible shake during normal typing
+- No visible screen shake during normal typing

 Unacceptable wobble: